top of page

 As soon as our visitors sat down, Craig inquired about his great-grandmother, Hélène.
 I was profoundly touched by his eagerness to know more about his ancestor, the heroine and inspiration of my novel, Laura’s Story.
 Both he and his partner asked question after question about Hélène, but we had few answers.

 Amidst the joy we felt in reconnecting with Craig, my husband and I were also somewhat saddened.
 Later that evening, we discussed Craig’s visit and his many questions.
 The more we talked, the more we realized that when we were younger, we thought our parents and grandparents would always be around.
-Why hadn’t we asked Hélène, Craig’s great-grandmother who was also my husband's grandmother and my step-grandmother, more questions while she was still alive?
+Why hadn’t we asked Hélène, Craig’s great-grandmother, who was my husband's biological grandmother and also my step-grandmother, more questions while she was still alive?

 Had we been more curious about Hélène’s experiences, perhaps we could have answered more of this young couple’s questions.
 Today what remains of her legacy are only a few photos and very little information about her.
 Many questions; few answers.